Cap-go/CLI/README.md

 ```
 > ⛔ Version should be greater than “0.0.0”.

->💡 Don't forget to update the version number each time you send one, or device will don't see the update.
+>💡 Don't forget to update the version number each time you send one, or the device will don't see the update.
 ### Configure channel
 `npx @capgo/cli set [appId] --channel dev`
-`[appId]` your app ID the format `com.test.app` is explained [here](https://capacitorjs.com/docs/cli/init)
+`[appId]` your app ID the format `com.test.app` is explained [here](https://capacitorjs.com/docs/cli/init).

 Optionally, you can give:
 `--bundle [1.2.3]` your app bundle already sent to the cloud, to link it to a channel.